 As used as we are to constitutional rights nowadays, it is hard to even imagine the risks that you were running in organizing such manifestation.
 What made you think the Baltic Way idea could have worked?

 To be fair, at the beginning the idea looked a bit like a ‘mission impossible’ – a 600km long human chain… How many people did we need for it to work?
 How could we bring them safely along the road?
-Fortunately, we already had some experience with mobilising people for peaceful demonstrations: just to name one, on 23 August 1988 we organised a manifestation with more than 100,000 people in Vingis Park, Vilnius.
+Fortunately, we already had some experience with mobilizing people for peaceful demonstrations: just to name one, on 23 August 1988 we organized a manifestation with more than 100,000 people in Vingis Park, Vilnius.

-In the end, as any good official knows, any task can be reduced to a few simple questions: what, how, where and by which means the event should be organised.
+In the end, as any good official knows, any task can be reduced to a few simple questions: what, how, where and by which means the event should be organized.
 What really mattered in the end was the very strong feeling that this was the right thing to do, an important thing to do.
 And that’s how the planning started.